-A: The bylaw, having been adopted in accordance with relevant statutes in the Province of Alberta's Municipal Government Act, encompasses all lands within the MD of Foothills corporate boundaries.
-This means that the Dark Sky bylaw affects all residents, businesses, corporations, organizations and institutes in the region under the jurisdiction of the MD of Foothills.
+A: The bylaw, having been adopted in accordance with relevant statutes in the Province of Alberta's Municipal Government Act, encompasses all lands within the Foothills County corporate boundaries.
+This means that the Dark Sky bylaw affects all residents, businesses, corporations, organizations and institutes in the region under the jurisdiction of Foothills County.

 Q: What is light pollution?

 A: Light pollution is the result of artificial light, radiating upward and outward which decreases visibility at night and wastes energy.
 Light pollution disrupts global wildlife, and ecological balance, has been linked to negative consequences in human health, affects astronomers and scientists.

 Q: What does light pollution look like?